binipringle/intro-to-dh/_texts/2-version-control.md

 Before we get started, we'll want to configure git so that it can identify who we are.
 This information is useful because it connects identifying information with the changes you make in your repository.

-Type the following into your command line, filling in the sections—below labelled "John Doe"—for your name and email.
-You can use whatever name you like and you can invent an email.
-John Doe is an example.
-Please don't call yourself John Doe.
+Type the following into your command line, filling in the sections—below labelled "yourusername" — for your name and email.
+Use the username you designated for your computer (my username, for example, is bini).
+If you have not designated a username for your computer ask the instructor to show you how to do this.
+You can invent an email address.

-	git config --global user.name "John Doe"
+	git config --global user.name "yourusername"
-	git config --global user.email johndoe@example.com
+	git config --global user.email yourusername@anymail.com

 To check your set-up, use: